SeungKang/blaj/README.md

 Download and run the `blaj.exe` file from the latest [Releases](https://github.com/SeungKang/blaj/releases).

-You may need to set an exclusion for the `blaj.exe` file, or else Windows Defender will probably flag and delete it.
+You may need to create a Windows Defender exclusion for the `blaj.exe` file.
+Otherwise, Windows Defender will probably flag and delete it.
 Refer to the [Windows documentation][windows-exclusion] for more information.

 [windows-exclusion]: https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26